1sma31L/Portfolio/posts/how-to-chose-your-linux-distribution.md

  With its rolling release model it provides the latest and greatest of softwares, So it does not follow a fixed-release cycle like Debian or any other distros.

-Arch linux uses Pacman package manger which one of the best package managers if not the best, It contains a large number of built packages (binaries), And if you added the AUR (which is another Arch linux repository that is ran by community) the total packages become more than 80,000+ package.
+Arch linux uses Pacman package manger which is one of the best package managers if not the best, It contains a large number of built packages (binaries), And if you added the AUR (which is another Arch linux repository that is ran by community) the total packages become more than 80,000+ package.
 Here are some of its commands

 ```sh